jmannall/RoomAcoustiCpp/docs/overview/model.md

 In arbitrary polyhedral rooms, each image source must be checked for valid intersections and then visibility to the listener.

 Real rooms contain obstacles and edges that bend sound waves, producing diffraction.
-The Image Edge Model augments the image source approach by creating virtual "image edges".
+The Image Edge Model augments the image source approach by creating virtual *image edges*.
 These are reflected in the same way as image sources and can be used to create diffraction paths from image sources.
 This allows the model to locate sound paths that include both diffraction and reflections.
 RoomAcoustiC++ currently only supports 1st-order diffraction but an extension to higher orders is planned.